 EPA's Office of Pesticide Programs (OPP) published the final rule for pesticide registration review on August 9, 2006 with an effective date of October 10, 2006.
 This program ensures that all pesticides continue to meet current health and safety standards.
 The Congressional goal is to review all existing pesticides every 15 years.
 To support this process OPP is interested in obtaining all available pesticide monitoring data that states and tribes may have for surface water and groundwater.

 On this page:

-For more information on how OPP uses water quality monitoring data in its aquatic exposure assessments, see Evaluation and Use of Water Monitoring Data in Pesticide Aquatic Exposure Assessments (PDF).
-(6 pp, 79k, About PDF)
+For more information on how we use water quality monitoring data in our aquatic exposure assessments, see Evaluation and Use of Water Monitoring Data in Pesticide Aquatic Exposure Assessments.

 OPP recognizes that the types of water quality data collected might be different among monitoring programs.
 Water monitoring data would be most useful for risk assessment purposes if it included the following elements for surface water and groundwater:

 - Study objective (i.e., purpose and design of the monitoring study); a copy of a report describing the purpose and design of the monitoring study or internet web address leading to this information would be useful if available.

 - Location description (latitude & longitude, if possible, or other reliable location information).

 - Water body type (stream, river or other flowing body; lake, reservoir, or other static body; groundwater; nature of aquifer, e.g., surficial or confined).